HatemMohmmed73/game-in-js/README.md

 ---

-## Customizing Deployment

-- The deploy action (`.github/actions/deploy/action.yml`) can be customized for different environments.
-- By default, Render deployment is triggered by webhook and does not require AWS or other cloud secrets.

----

 ## Troubleshooting

 - **Formatting errors**: Run Prettier locally and commit.
 - **Docker push errors**: Check PAT scopes and secret name.
 - **Render deploy fails**: Verify the `RENDER_DEPLOY_HOOK` secret is correct.
-- **AWS errors**: Remove AWS-specific steps if not using AWS.

 ---